Do I have to have my wisdom teeth removed?

 Where can I have my wisdom teeth removed near Tyler, TX, and Palestine, TX?

 Southern Surgical Arts offers oral surgery services to patients all over the East Texas region, including wisdom teeth removal.
-Our oral surgeons, Dr. Charles Stone and Dr. Brian Stone, have years of experience performing wisdom teeth extractions.
+Our oral surgeons, Drs.
+Stone, Stone, and Barker, have years of experience performing wisdom teeth extractions.
 If you are interested in scheduling an initial consultation, please contact a member of our office to schedule your appointment.